AZUCODER/webauth/docs/auth-security-analysis.md

 ## Overview

-This document provides a comprehensive analysis of the current authentication and authorization implementation in the project, evaluating its strengths, weaknesses, and suggesting improvements for enhanced security.
+This document provides a comprehensive analysis of the authentication and authorization implementation in the project, evaluating its strengths, weaknesses, and suggesting improvements for enhanced security.

 ## Current Implementation Analysis

 ### Authentication System

-The project implements a robust authentication system with the following components:
+The project implements a JWT-based authentication system with the following components:

 1. **User Model**:
    - Email and password-based authentication
-   - Optional phone number verification
    - Email verification workflow
    - Password hashing using bcrypt
-   - Session management
+   - Session management with JWT
-   - Two-factor authentication infrastructure (but appears to be not fully implemented)
-   - Account locking after failed attempts
+   - Role-based authorization (USER, ADMIN)

 2. **Session Management**:
    - JWT-based sessions with secure cookie storage